nmenant/Ansible-Terraform-Cloud-Templates/terraform-ansible-azure/F5_Standalone_1Nic/README.md

 * ansible/inventory/hosts will be created automatically by Terraform. *vs_ip* in the hosts file is the PRIVATE IP of your BIG-IP.
 * playbooks/group_vars/F5_systems/vars will list your ubuntu PRIVATE IPs (variable LIST_AS3_POOL_SERVERS).
 This is created automatically by Terraform
+* Update ansible/playbooks/group_vars/all file with the location of your private key
-* you should have a file called ansible/playbooks/group_vars/F5_systems/F5_vault.
+* you should have a file called ansible/playbooks/group_vars/F5_systems/f5_vault.
 You need to create this file yourself to store your BIG-IP admin password.
 Inside this file, the variable should be named VAULT_ADMIN_PASSWORD.
 * Once it's done, encrypt the file with the command *ansible-vault encrypt ansible/playbooks/group_vars/F5_systems/vault*
 * update your ansible roles accordingly
 * You can run *ansible-playbook -i inventory/hosts site.yml --ask-vault-pass*